 Can load balancers be used with one server?

-While they could be used with one server, they wouldn’t serve much of a purpose.
+It’s possible to use a load balancer with one server, but wouldn’t serve much of a purpose.
 Since there wouldn’t be any where else for the traffic to transfer having a load balancer would be pointless.